 - Kids who wake up groggy aren't sleeping enough.

 After chasing your toddler around the house and yard all day, your child's naptime is a well-deserved luxury for you.
 It's a chance for you to catch up with friends, read, or just rest.

 Your Toddler's Development This Month

-If it seems like your toddler is into everything, it's because she is.
-Her hand-eye coordination is getting more precise every day, letting her pick up, throw, and fit objects together.
+If it seems like your toddler is into everything, it's because they are.
+Their hand-eye coordination is getting more precise every day, letting them pick up, throw, and fit objects together.

 Fifteen-month-olds explore with their hands by:

 - Turning dials and knobs

 - Putting toys into holes or boxes